asafiw/simloud-docs/src/pages/en/vault-usage.md

 - The absence of _“No value found at `<path>`”_ message means that secrets were successfully passed into the container.

   ![](/img/onboarding/how-to-use-vault/image15.jpg)

+## Passing secrets from vault via simloid_ci file

+In order to output vault secrets through simloud_ci file in a Jenkins job, please, follow these steps: